Luminous solar neutrinos I: Dipole portals: Dipole-portal upscattering

 The flux of steriles $\Phi_N$ emerging from an infinitesimal slab of thickness $\dd z$ with target density $\overline{n}_A$ is then given by

 This flux, unsculpted by the energy dependent decay length, is plotted in \cref{N-spec}.

 For flavor dependent couplings oscillation effects should be included in the solar neutrino spectrum and the result should be summed over flavors appropriately weighted by $d_a^2$.
-This leads to, at most, an $O(1)$ modification of the constraints and we neglect it hereafter.
+This leads to, at most, an $O(1)$ modification of the constraints and we neglect it in the discussion hereafter, but include it in our flavor-dependent results \cref{muon-only}.